TobiasPSP/doneland_sources/components/power/bms/README.md

 *Lithium ion*, *lithium polymer*, and *LiFePo4* rechargable batteries store huge amounts of energy.
 Protection is needed for safe operation:

-* **Fire Hazard**: The stored energy can erupt in seconds when the battery is physically damaged or short circuited and cause fire or explosions.
-Likewise, the battery can erupt in flames when it is *charged* below or above safe voltage thresholds.
+* **Fire Hazard**: The stored energy can erupt in flames when the battery is physically damaged or short circuited, or when it is *charged* below or above safe voltage thresholds.
 * **Battery Damage**: Discharging below safe voltages can permanently damage the battery due to irreversible structural damages.

 *Battery Management Systems* (BMS) are electronic circuits that help prevent damages.
 Often, simple *BMS* are already built into batteries.